 Volume-based criteria can have an optional parameter specified.
-Note this is currently only supported for the volume average von mises criterion.
+Optional parameters are currently supported only for the "volume average von mises criterion."

 3.3.11.1 block

 The block in which to compute the volume-based criterion.
 Syntax: "block {block id}".